1neophyte2/indigo/_posts/2020-05-07-Nike Training Club - iOS app teardown.markdown

 NTC helps individuals to start working out and doesn’t allow them to be distracted.
 Even after I used the app, clicked a lot of menus, icons, etc., the app doesn’t nudge me to upload my display picture, which is excellent.
 I haven’t been bombarded with emails from NTC too.

+ ---

 #### Learnings ####

-- Keeping consistency in CTA's on all forms of registration page
+- Keeping consistent CTA's on all registration pages will help users to sign-up quickly.
-- Ensuring (if required) the language selection happens at the beginning of the user journey.
-Will allow user to switch language in the mobile app.
-- Focus on core feature experience like the NTC does repeatedly and not ask users to upload picture, comment on the feed etc.
+- Users get to select the interfaces language before their journey.
+- Will focus on user experiencing the core features and won't overload users with distractions.

+---

-I hope you have all enjoyed this teardown of NTC.
-I am hoping to write a few more of these to improve my understanding of mobile apps.
+I am hoping to write a few more of these to improve my understanding of products.

-If you have any suggestion, thoughts or feedback, please share.
+If you have any suggestion, thoughts or feedback, please share with me on twitter @anifooty.